Palin on serving in Congress: 'It would be all about Alaska'

 She has spent time out of the state but maintains a home in Wasilla, her hometown and where she got her start in politics.

-“Well, I’m sorry if that narrative is out there because it’s inaccurate,” she said of the perception she had left Alaska behind.
+“Well, I’m sorry if that narrative is out there because it’s inaccurate,” she told the AP of the perception she had left Alaska behind.
 She said Alaska is her home and that she was “shoveling moose poop” in her father’s yard on a recent sunny day before calling a reporter.

 She has regularly voted in state elections since leaving office, according to the Division of Elections.